hisachinshelke/Numpy/README.md

 # Numpy
-This Repository has code related to Numpy concepts
+This Repository has code related to Numpy concepts.
+Numpy Numeric Python